needle-mirror/com.unity.transport/Documentation~/logging.md

 # Integration with `Unity.Logging`

-Unity Transport offers an optional integration with the Unity Logging package (`com.unity.logging package`).
-This package is a flexible alternative to the classic Unity logging mechanism and is particularly useful for production servers.
+The Unity Transport package no longer has special support for the Unity Logging package (`com.unity.logging`).
+This package is being deprecated in Unity 6.3 and its use is no longer recommended.

-Normally, log messages would all go through `UnityEngine.Debug.Log`, but when the logging package is included in a project, Unity Transport will automatically use `Unity.Logging` with the default logger settings.

-Check the [logging package documentation site](https://docs.unity3d.com/Packages/com.unity.logging@latest) for more information on how to adjust specific log settings.
+Unity Transport now only logs through the default `Debug.Log` mechanism.
+By default the logs will still be handled by the Unity Logging package if installed, since its default configuration includes handling of all Unity logs.
+The only loss of functionality in this scenario is that logs emitted from Unity Transport will no longer be properly structured.
+Very few logs used this capability however, so this should not be noticeable.